-JSR PC. .
-IODN
+JSR PC ..
+TOON

-If an I/O Status Block address was specified in the request node, the status block (in the requestor's memory) is set to the contents of R3 & R4.
+If an I/O Status Block address was specified in the request node, the status block (in the requestoris memory) is set to the contents of R3 & R4.

-If an Event Flag number was specified in the request node, that event flag is set and a Significant Event is declared.
+If an Event Flag number was specified in the request node, that event flag is set and a Significant Event is declared,

-The I/O Requests Pending Count for the requesting Task is decremented and then modified by adding the contents of R2 to it.
-R2 is normally zero, however in some cases the decrementing may be adjusted (viz., R2=+1 for FILE OPEN and R2==1 for FILE CLOSE).
-The ATTACH 3 DETACH subroutines modify a Taskis I/O pending count so that a request is equal dered pending while a unit is attached to that Task.
+The I/O Requests Pending Count for the requesting Task is decremented and then modified by adding the contents of R2 to It.
+R2 is normally zero; however in some cases the decrementing may be adjusted (viz., R2=+1 for File OPEN and R2==1 for File CLOSE).
+The ATTACH 3 DETACH subroutines modify a Taskis I/O pending count so that a request is considered pending while a unit is attached to that Task.

-When an I/O request node is no longer needed by a Handler Task, it is returned to the pool of available list elements.
+When an I/O request node | a no longer needed by a Handler Task, It is returned to the pool of available list elements.
 A System Subroutine to return a node to the pool is called as follows:

-R1 Request node address;
+R1 - Request node address;

-JSR PC. .
+JSR PC.
 RNTP

 When an I/O operation is started whose termination is signaled by a hardware interrupt, the Handler Task may use the WAITFOR INTERRUPT Directive to suspend its execution until the interrupt (or appropriate series of interrupts) has occurred.
-Normally the Handler Taskis Event Flag two (2) is used as an "interrupt flag".
+Normally the Handler Task's Event Flag two (2) is used as an "interrupt flag".
 This flag is normally eleared before starting an operation and set by an interrupt service routine to signal completion.

-A Subroutine to clear any of a Handler Task's Event Flags 1.16 is called as follows:
+A Subjoutine to clear any of a Handler Task's Event Flags

-RØ e- PUD entry address (from UIT): R1 e- Flags Indicator;
+RØ e- PUD entry address (from UIT):

+R1 e- Flags Indicator,